p-lauer/inversepyrolysis-ert/README.md

 # Inverse modelling pyrolization kinetics with ensemble learning methods - scripts
 ## ./generate_db/

 The scripts `generate_1c.py`, `generate_2c.py` and `generate_3c.py` are used to generate the training data for the model.
 There is an individual script for 1, 2 and three components.
 The reaction kinetic parameters and component fractions are sampled randomly and then the mass loss rate for TGA experiments with four different constant heating rates are calculated.

-- Parameters to set
-- Output files
-- Multiprocessor
-Examples are available for downlaod[1].

-Paramaters that need can be set by the user
+The scripts are intended to be used on multiple CPUs.
+Example data sets are available for download[[1]](1).

+In the following table, there are paramaters listed that can easily set by the user.
+Further parameters, as heating rates and sampling rates can also be modified in the scripts but may need more caution.

 |Parameter|Description|Default value|
 |---------|------------------------------------------------------|----------|